alestic/aws-git-backed-static-website/README.md

       --tags "Key=Name,Value=$stackname"
     echo region=$region stackname=$stackname

-Go to your email and approve both
+Two email messages will be sent to the address associated with your AWS account.
+Open each and approve these:

  - ACM Certificate
  - SNS subscription